-Training Module 5 To which category does your fossil belong?
+Training Module 5 Which category best describes your fossil?
 1. Isolated teeth 2.
 Jaws and tooth plates 3.
 Vertebrae 4.
 Scales, shells, and plates 5.
 Bones and bone fragments Try again!
 Scales, shells, and plates usually have broad surfaces that are flat or bumpy.Try again!
 Jaws and tooth plates usually have rows of teeth or sockets for teeth that fell out.Try again!
-Vertebrae usually circular cups at their ends and struts that stick out along the rim.Try again!
+Vertebrae usually have circular cups at their ends and struts that stick out along the rim.Try again!
 Bone fragments usually have broken cross sections that look like a hollow tube or like the end of a broken pencil.
 ID Sheet 4 1.
-My tooth is shaped like a column.
-2. My tooth has multiple cusps that look like big bumps.
-3. My tooth is shaped like a diamond.
-4. My tooth is flat and shaped like a triangle and may have tiny serrations along the edge.
-5. My tooth is big at the top, shaped like a hexagon, and attached to two thick roots.
-ID Sheet 4-A 1.
-My tooth is tall and pointy.
-2. My tooth has a rounded top.
-3. My tooth is shaped like a triangle, is clear at the tip, has small holes near the base, and does not have roots.
-4. My tooth is flat with one raised point that is shiny and/or curved and it does not have roots.
+My fossil may have a pointed top or a rounded top.
+2. My fossil has an irregular shape with multiple cusps.
+3. My fossil is shaped like a diamond.
+4. My fossil is shaped like a flat triangle and may have tiny serrations.
+5. My fossil is shaped like a hexagon and has two thick roots.
+ID Sheet 4 A 1.
+My fossil is tall with a pointed top.
+2. My fossil is short with a rounded top.
+3. My fossil is shaped like a triangle, has one straight tip, and no roots.
+4. My fossil is shaped like a triangle, has one curved tip, and no roots.
 Try again!
 Your fossil should have a single point and no roots.Try again!
 Focus on the top of your fossil.
-It should have a sharp point on the end.Try again!
+It should have a one sharp tip.Try again!
 Look at your fossil from the bottom.
 The base should be shaped like a circle with small struts that stick out along the edges.Try again!
 Your fossil should be wider at the base and pointed at the top.
 You did it!
 You found a skin denticle from the ray Myledaphus!
-Fun Facts!
-1. Skin denticles are teeth-like scales that cover the body of rays, skates, and sharks.
-2. In modern sharks and rays, the skin denticles all point toward the tail.
-This causes the skin to feel smooth in one direction and rough like sandpaper in the other.
+1 – Skin denticles look like teeth, but they are actually scales that cover the body of sharks and rays!
+2 – In modern sharks and rays, the skin denticles point towards the tail.
+3 – This causes their skin to feel smooth in one direction and rough in the other.
 Place your fossil in the correct box on the Fossil Training Sheet.
 Click here to identify another microfossil.
 Try again!
-Spin the fossil around and note the shape of ridges running up and down.
+Turn the fossil around and note the shape of ridges running up and down.
 The ridges that run up and down should flare outward near the bottom.Try again!
 The tip of your fossil should be pointy.Try again!
-The tip of your fossil should be slightly hooked.
+The tip of your fossil should have a slight curve.